Culture & People

 Disadvantages of performance appraisal

-- Difficult to differentiate individual and organizational performance.
+- Difficult to differentiate between individual and organizational performance.

 - Distrust of the appraisal can lead to issues between subordinates and supervisors.